jlehrer1/InstantEDA/README.md

 ## Work in progress :)
 Instantly generate common exploratory data plots without having to worry about cleaning your data.

 To guarantee you are using the correct packages, run `pip install -r requirements.txt`.
+(Will update this to conda before pushing to PyPi)

 Usage:
 ```python3